Supply Chain Risk Assessment

 Credit decisions can no longer be made by executives depending on their own impression of the counterparty.
 All credit decisions should be based on data-driven assessments of creditworthiness, and this can be done by designing and deploying Credit Risk Models.
 Their goal is to calculate Risk Scores for each customer depending on their transaction history, financial statements, statutory compliance, litigation data, data derived from the social media profile of the promoters and management, ownership patterns, trade references, related parties, and customer and employee feedback.
 Further, credit risk can be mitigated by deploying credit limit-setting models for prudent and systematic credit limit setting.
 These can be automated to recommend actionable credit limits and terms for customers, distributors, and dealers after calibrating their Risk Scores with the organisation’s credit risk appetite.
 Automated Risk Management and Monitoring platforms offered by risk intelligence and analytics companies should be used in your credit decisioning process.

-Supply chain finance (SCF) is a valuable tool for improving supplier stability, providing them with early payment options and reducing the volatility in their cash flows.
+Supply Chain Finance (SCF) is a great way to improve supplier stability, providing them with early payment options and reducing the volatility in their cash flows.
 SCF programs can ease cash flow constraints of SME suppliers, allowing them to manage their finances effectively and fulfil orders reliably.
 By collaborating with fintech platforms and financial institutions to roll out SCF programs, you can strengthen your supply chain and enhance supplier stability.

 Implementing continuous monitoring tools provides real-time insights into counterparty risks.
 This ongoing visibility allows you to respond rapidly to emerging risks, such as changes in customer or supplier financial health or regulatory non-compliance by counterparties.
 Predictive analytics help in making informed B2B risk decisions, and identifying potential threats before they impact the supply chain.
 Continuous monitoring ensures a dynamic and proactive approach to risk management, which is essential in an increasingly unpredictable environment.